github/docs/content/get-started/exploring-projects-on-github/following-people.md

 ## About followers on {% data variables.product.product_name %}

-When you follow people, you'll see their public activity in the activity view of your news feed.{% ifversion fpt %} If someone you follow stars a public repository, {% data variables.product.product_name %} may recommend the repository to you in the discovery view of your news feed.{% endif %}.
+When you follow people, you'll see their public activity in the activity view of your news feed.{% ifversion fpt %} If someone you follow stars a public repository, {% data variables.product.product_name %} may recommend the repository to you in the discovery view of your news feed{% endif %}.

 You can unfollow someone if you do not wish to see their public activity on {% data variables.product.product_name %}.